-Declining access to electroconvulsive therapy: A clinical choice or an economic one?January 10th, 2013 in Psychology & Psychiatry /
+Declining access to electroconvulsive therapy: A clinical choice or an economic one?January 10, 2013 in Medicine & Health / Psychology & Psychiatry

 Horrific images from One Flew Over the Cuckoo's Nest notwithstanding, modern electroconvulsive therapy (ECT) remains one of the safest and most effective antidepressant treatments, particularly for patients who do not tolerate antidepressant medications or depression symptoms that have failed to respond to antidepressant medications.